 Make your own way to Chepstow.
 Located in Monmouthshire Wales, adjoining the border with Gloucestershire located on the River Wye, Chepstow is lovely to explore.
 If there is time, visit the ruins of Chepstow Castle, Town Gate and Wye Bridge, constructed in 1816.

-Accommodation: Your first hotel was a 16th century coaching Inn.
+Accommodation: Beaufort House your first nightstop was a 16th century coaching Inn.
 The rooms are ensuite and there is an award winning restaurant offering Welsh menus.
 Bar meals are also available.

 This morning, the route starts from the mud flats of the River Severn at Sedbury.
 The trail then climbs quite steeply in places up to follow the sheer valley side of the River Wye with some fantastic viewpoints.
 As you head towards the Tintern Abbey meander, you will notice that you are actually walking on the Offa' s Dyke.
 You can really marvel at the meandering river, the cliffs and the little settlements.
 Descend to Redbrook, a 19th century industrial village, or up and over the hills again to the famous border town of Monmouth.

-Accommodation: We stay at a simple guesthouse in this village where there are two options for evening meals.
-You may instead be staying in Monmouth at a variety of guesthouses or B&Bs.
-Monmouth has a greater selection of pubs and restaurants.
+Accommodation: We stay at Tesco Guesthouse a simple guesthouse in this village where there are two options for evening meals.
+You may also be staying in Monmouth, this 2* hotel (Riverside Hotel) is centrally located.
 If you would prefer to stay in Monmouth, please let us know at the time of booking.

 From Redbrook, climb up to “naval temple” for one of the best views of the entire route.
 Head down to Monmouth for a mid morning refreshment, crossing the 13th century gatehouse bridge.
 Next climb through boggy King’s Wood and then cross the Trothy River.
 The countryside becomes quite domesticated.
 The views to the north are dominated by the shapes of Skirrid and Sugfarloaf Hills.
 Stop in at Llantillo Crosseny village with its fine 13th century church.
 The village pub has features dating from the 15th century.
 The next stop is White Castle a 12th century Norman Castle built to protect the route from Monmouth into Wales.
 It is in a picturebook setting with intact walls and a little moat.
 Descending from the castle, bypass the village of Llanvetherine and undulate the last couple of miles along to Llangattock Lingoed.

-Accommodation: We stay in an attractive 17th century property which stands in an acre of garden, in this unspoilt rural hamlet that nestles in the Welsh border countryside.
+Accommodation: The Old rectory is an attractive 17th century property which stands in an acre of garden, in this unspoilt rural hamlet that nestles in the Welsh border countryside.